 - Internal-Use-Only: Any data that does not fall into the Public or Sensitive category.
-This information does not leave the corporate network under any circumstances.
-Access to this data is limited by Business Need.
+This information does not leave the company’s control under any circumstances.
+Access to this data is limited by business need.

-- Sensitive data: Any data that is confidential in nature.
-This includes all Customer Data, and any personal data received by Aura from its business partners.
-This data is stored in secured locations and encrypted as described in Section 7.
+- Sensitive data: This includes all Customer Data, and any personal data received by Aura from its business partners.
+This data is stored in secured locations and encrypted in accordance with industry-leading standards.
 Access is limited by roles and business need and monitored daily for appropriate use.

-- Electronic Sensitive Data is stored in the Production Environment only in authorized, secure storage locations
+- Electronic Sensitive Data is stored in the Production Environment only, and in authorized, secure storage locations

-- Any movement of Customer Data outside the production environment is in encrypted format and over encrypted media.
+- Any movement of Customer Data outside the production environment is in encrypted format.

-- Destruction of electronic data is carried out using approved methods for secure overwriting
+- Destruction of electronic data is carried out using approved methods for secure destruction

 All sensitive data is transmitted encrypted when traveling beyond Aura networks.

-- Unstructured Storage: Data encrypted using the AES 256 encryption algorithm
+- Unstructured Storage: Filesystem encryption using the AES-256

 - All laptops are encrypted using Bitlocker or FileVault